 Is there an overlap of traits you’ve identified that these three individuals share?

-Your findings are likely to include some of these characteristics: drive, self-control, resilience, passion, optimism, wiliness to take risk, adaptability, flexibility, hard working, responsibility for self, desire to learn, commitment and being grateful, to name a few.
-Forbes, Success Magazine, The Guardian amidst so many other publications inform us that there is a common mindset behind successful people.
+Your findings are likely to include some of these characteristics: drive, self-control, resilience, passion, optimism, wiliness to take risk, adaptability, flexibility, hard-working, responsibility for self, desire to learn, commitment and being grateful, to name a few.

 Hence, successful global nomads should share similar ways of thinking, backing up their overall achievements.

-A 2011 study written for the Northwestern School of Education by Kelly Ross, defined 5 characteristics that make a successful expatriates: open mindedness, flexibility, cultural sensitivity, adventurousness and curiosity
+A 2011 study written for the Northwestern School of Education by Kelly Ross, defined 5 characteristics that make a successful expatriate: open-mindedness, flexibility, cultural sensitivity, adventurousness and curiosity

 In Brian Buffini’s new book, The Immigrant Edge, he writes about the classical American rags to rich story, and talks about the characteristics of successful immigrants, including a voracious openness to learn, a commitment to delay gratification, and an appreciation of where they came from.
 “Remembering where you came from gives you perspective, reminds you to be grateful, and keeps you humble,” writes the author.

 Data suggests, and I hope you agree, that our mindset determines our successes or failures in any endeavor we undertake.